uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

 $EY-self-funded$

 This self-funded route is ideal for graduates with early-years experience.
-If you already meet the Teachers’ Standards (Early Years), you can gain the qualification without the need for further training.
+If you already meet the [early years teachers' standards](https://www.gov.uk/government/publications/early-years-teachers-standards), you can gain EYTS without the need for further training.

 ## Next Steps